Nutrition

 Can Eating Hot Dogs Shave Years Off a Healthy Life? about undefined

-The National Hot Dog and Sausage Council estimates that Americans consume 20 billion hot dogs a year.
+The National Hot Dog and Sausage Council estimates that Americans consume approximately 20 billion hot dogs annually.
 If you’re one of these hot dog lovers, you might reconsider regular consumption of these ballpark treats.

-A new study from the University of Michigan finds that if you consume hot dogs on a regular basis then you’ll spend more time suffering from physical disabilities as you age.
+A new study from the University of Michigan finds that if you consume hot dogs regularly, then you’ll spend more time suffering from physical disabilities as you age.
 Let’s take a closer look at why you should avoid hot dogs and what foods you should eat instead.

 There’s a big problem with dietary recommendations: It’s easy to say, “don’t eat this” or “eat this” for good health.
 Nutrition researchers believe this approach doesn’t always result in healthy eating habits.
 To make dietary recommendations easier and more meaningful to people, the University of Michigan research team developed a new system.
 It's called the Health Nutritional Index (HENI).